seejee/OSXTools/README.md

 # OSX Disk Volume Manager

-This gem provides a mechanism to manipulate OSX dis volumes via Ruby.
+This gem provides a mechanism to manipulate OSX disk volumes via Ruby.
 It contains the following features:

 * List attached volumes
 * View metadata about each volume